 100+ YEARS OF THE GREAT ITALIAN MOVIEMAKERS

-It’s just been announced that actor Giuseppe Battiston will be a special guest at the 2018 edition of Canada’s annual Italian Contemporary Film Festival, which will take place June 14 - 28 in venues across the country.
+Actor Giuseppe Battiston will be a special guest at the 2018 edition of Canada’s annual Italian Contemporary Film Festival, which will take place June 14 - 28 at venues across the country.

 You may recognize Giuseppe Battiston from his role in the international hit comedy, Pane e tulipani (Bread and Tulips) but in Italy, he is a familiar face, working non-stop on films for both the big and small screen.

 Born in 1968 in the northern city of Udine, Giuseppe Battiston was educated at Milan's prestigious Scuola d’Arte Drammatica Paolo Grassi.
 Upon graduation, he landed his first role in Andrea Barzini's 1990 film, Italia-Germania 4-3.
 He then teamed up with one of Italy's most respected directors, Silvio Soldini.
 Also from the North of Italy, Soldini is known for telling stories through the poetic way in which he shoots his landscapes and scenes.
 The two compliment each other with Battiston lending a lighter touch to Soldini's intense and dramatic style of filmmaking.